 Negative – generally one-off and thus not a stable source of sustained funding.

 As noted in our response to Question 1.2, leveraging a recognized international body such as the OECD, that already receives funding from the majority of the world’s more wealthy jurisdictions, offers an alternative method for indirect funding.
-The World Bank is similar in terms of the way wealthier nations contribute funding (which offers the potential opportunity for these nations to direct some of their funding for the ‘UN of Identity’ notion, although it is not presently known whether there are formal equivalents to the OECD’s Advisory Committees (e.g. ITAC).

 A further approach would be to encourage other countries and their respective private enterprises to contribute towards the infrastructural and piloting costs, perhaps to the extent of matching the $17.5M budget nominally proposed by the US Government.

+Because the Identity Ecosystem does not stop at national borders, any membership system should have a procedure for considering applications for membership from private individuals and organizations based outside the United States.

 As noted in our response to Question 1.2, leveraging a recognized international body such as the OECD or ISACA, that already receives funding from the majority of the world’s more wealthy jurisdictions, offers an alternative method for indirect funding (for the proposed Reference Group at least).